frios/WhatsNew/README.md

 3) Import WhatsNew into your startup file.

-4) In your @main struct, create a state variable to control display of WhatsNew pages.
+4) In your `@main` struct, create a state variable to control display of WhatsNew pages.

-5) Instantiate a WhatsNew class.
-You can use the (alwaysShow: true) parameter to always display WhatsNew content for testing.
+5) Instantiate a `WhatsNew` class.
+You can use the `(alwaysShow: true)` parameter to always display WhatsNew content for testing.

-6) Add the .onAppear modifier to check for updates in the version number of the app.
-Add .sheet modifier to your ContentView() call to display the What's new compomnent.
+6) Add the `.onAppear` modifier to check for updates in the version number of the app.
+Add the `.sheet` modifier to your `ContentView()` call to display the What's New compomnent.

 ```
 import SwiftUI